Abhishek4298/nodemailer/README.md

-# Node Contact Form
+# Mail sending and schedule message time for packleader for call

-Simple Node.js/Express app using Nodemailer to send emails
+Nodemailer to send emails

 ### for installing node packages

 ```bash
 npm i
 ```

+### node-cron to call schedule

+- used node-cron for scheduling email
+- automatically email sent to with three different time.
+- 10.30 Daily standup,6.30 call,7.00 client-call

 ### to run server

 ```bash
 node index.js
 ```